-There's something otherworldly about Northern Ireland's mountains, where walking and biking trails bring you to silent peaks and around moody valleys.
+There's something other worldly about Northern Ireland's mountains, where walking and biking trails bring you to silent peaks and around moody valleys.
 It's a feeling that you've stumbled upon a secret that makes the Silent Valley, an Area of Outstanding Natural Beauty in County Down's Mourne Mountains, such a delight.
 At the heart of the valley is a massive reservoir, fringed by mountains and surrounded by trails.
-To facilitate its construction in the 1920s, the picturesque village of Watertown sprang up, complete with cinema, hospital and dance hall.
+To facilitate its construction in the 1920s, the picturesque village of Watertown sprang up.